Capstone · Optional · Solo

 Verify the alert flow's response will now change for this device:

 The BgpSessionNotUp row is still in the firing list — that's expected.
 The alert isn't "fixed" by going into maintenance; what changes is the response path.
-The webhook flow consults Infrahub on every alert payload, sees srl1.maintenance=true, and decides skip (reason: device under maintenance) instead of quarantine.
+The webhook flow consults Infrahub on every alert it receives, sees srl1.maintenance=true, and decides skip (reason: device under maintenance) instead of quarantine.
 Open Workshop Home and look at the Recent events feed: the next time Alertmanager's webhook fires for this alert, the new annotation reads skip rather than quarantine.
-(If you don't want to wait for Alertmanager's repeat_interval, jump back to Part 3's try-it tour after this guide — Path 2 walks exactly this transition.)
+Alertmanager's repeat_interval for this alert is 30 minutes (covered in Part 3 Phase 1), so you may not see the skip annotation appear within the time you spend in this guide.

 Stop and notice.
-Maintenance isn't a static config attribute on the device — it's a containment lever the on-call uses live during an incident.
-Flipping the flag tells the automation "I'm in here; please don't fire automated actions while I'm working."
-The flow consults the source of truth at decision time, so the change has effect on the very next alert that arrives.
-This is what the workshop's source-of-truth integration was for.
+Maintenance isn't a static config attribute on the device — it's a containment lever the on-call engineer uses live during an incident.
+Setting the flag signals to the automation: "someone is actively working here; hold off on automated actions."
+The flow consults the source of truth at decision time, so the change takes effect on the very next alert that arrives.
+This is the source-of-truth integration paying off.

 Time to simulate the fix landing.
 Stop the cascade mid-flight — nobs autocon5 reset is the standard way to clear in-flight cascade scenarios:

-Reset is safe to run repeatedly — it deletes any cascade scenarios still running, expires workshop-related Alertmanager silences, and clears any device maintenance flags.
+Reset is safe to run repeatedly — it re-loads Infrahub, clears any device maintenance flags, re-applies sonda's baseline scenarios, deletes any cascade scenarios still running, and expires any workshop-related Alertmanager silences.
 Watch the dashboards.
 Within ~30 seconds the cascade signals stop changing, the lab's continuous emitters take over, the panels drift back toward green.
 Latency drops on incident_latency_ms. incident_backup_link_utilization flatlines.

 Note that reset already cleared the maintenance flag for srl1 as part of returning the lab to known-good state.
-Re-run nobs autocon5 alerts: the original BgpSessionNotUp is still firing — the deliberately broken peer hasn't been "fixed" because that's a configuration issue on the topology side, not what we just simulated.
-But the response path is back to default: the next alert payload routing through the flow will get the full policy treatment again.
+Re-run nobs autocon5 alerts: the original BgpSessionNotUp is still firing — the deliberately broken peer hasn't been "fixed" because that's a configuration issue baked into the lab, not what we just simulated.
+But the response path is back to default: the next alert routing through the flow will get the full policy treatment again.

 Stop and notice.
 The dashboard goes green.
 Latency drops.
 The metrics tell the recovery story the same way they told the failure story — in causal order, with timing that matches what an operator's intuition would expect.
 Real fixes don't always look this clean — the lab's synthetic data lets us show recovery as a proper signal so you see the full arc, not just the degradation half.